ryouchinsa/ryouchinsa.github.io/detectron2_keypoints/README.md

 Thank you.

-# Train a Faster R-CNN model on Detectron2
+# Train keypoints using a Keypoint R-CNN model on Detectron2
 [Detectron2](https://github.com/facebookresearch/detectron2) is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.

 [Install CUDA, cuDNN, and PyTorch](https://rectlabel.com/pytorch/).